Eduardo-Baranowski/Eduardo-Baranowski/README.md

 ### Hey there 👋

-**I'm Eduardo Baranowski.
+**I'm Eduardo Baranowski**.
 Currently I'm a mobile developer.
 I also have experience with web and desktop development.

 Currently I'm working with **React Native** to make Mobile applications for Android and iOS.:iphone: